 The off-season should leave you more time than needed to revamp your photography website.
 First, tweak the visual atmosphere a bit, by adding cool effects such as the parallax scrolling effect or a video background in just a click.
 Second, upload the best of your latest photos.
 Third, add a blog to your site, where you’ll write articles that’ll help you rank higher in Google’s results.
-Want some more?
-Here are our 10 favourite tips to keep your website fresh as a daisy.

 Tips from the pro: For Kamron Khan, off-season is the perfect time to update her website and all other clients communication (such as e-mail templates).
 “I like to make sure everything is current.
 This includes links to a more recent wedding gallery, new photo examples, updated pricing, and the FAQ page to add anything that may have come up as a consistent question among potential clients.”
 Visit: Kamron’s Wix website.